zibojia/COCOCO/README.md

 pip3 install -e .
 ```

-*If everything goes well, I think you can turn to the next steps*:)
+*If everything goes well, I think you can turn to the next steps.*

 ## Usage
 ### Step 1.
 Download pretrained models.